Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. note:: The term *color* is somewhat ambiguous.
 Intuitively, you may consider brightness (intensity) to be separate from a bulb's color.
-  However, for simplicity here, "color" always refers to the tone of the light and its intensity.
-Therefore, in this documentation, "setting the color" of a light means that you are specifying both the frequency and the brightness of the light that the device produces.
+  However, for simplicity here, "color" always refers to both the tone of the light and its intensity.
+Therefore, in this documentation, "setting the color" of a light means that you are specifying the frequency as well as the brightness of the light that the device produces.

   Throughout this documentation, *color setting* is defined as any of